-Regina Clewlow UC Davis Institute of Transportation Studies Research Scholar Berkeley, CA Email: rclewlow@alum.mit.edu Regina R. Clewlow, Ph.D. is the Director of Transportation Research and Policy for RideScout, Enterprise Solutions, and is also a Research Analyst with the UC Davis Institute of Transportation Studies.
+Regina Clewlow UC Davis Institute of Transportation Studies Research Scholar Berkeley, CA Email: rclewlow@alum.mit.edu Regina Clewlow, Ph.D. is the Director of Transportation Research and Policy for RideScout, Enterprise Solutions, and is also a Research Analyst with the UC Davis Institute of Transportation Studies.
 In addition, she is a Research Scholar at the Stanford University Precourt Energy Efficiency Center, working with the Future Mobility initiative.
-Prior to these current appointments, Dr. Clewlow was a Postdoctoral Scholar at UC Berkeley in the Institute of Urban and Regional Development, where her research focused on developing advanced behavioral models of transportation and household choices, in order to improve large-scale simulation models of land use, travel demand, and the environment.
-She received her Ph.D. from the Engineering Systems Division (ESD) at the Massachusetts Institute of Technology (MIT) in September 2012.
-Her doctoral dissertation examined demand for high-speed rail and air transportation systems, the environmental impacts of these systems, and their performance under climate policies.
-Regina's broader research interests include building an improved understanding of the factors that shape transportation and energy demand, through interviews, surveys, and econometric techniques.
-Prior to starting graduate school at MIT, Regina co-founded the nonprofit organization Engineers for a Sustainable World (ESW), where she served as Executive Director from 2002 to 2008.
+Prior to these current appointments, Dr. Clewlow was a Postdoctoral Scholar at UC Berkeley in the Institute of Urban and Regional Development, where her research focused on developing advanced behavioral models of Transportation and household choices, in order to improve large-scale simulation models of land use, travel demand, and the environment.
+She received her Ph.D. from the Engineering Systems Division at the Massachusetts Institute of Technology (MIT) in September 2012.
+Her doctoral dissertation examined the demand for high-speed rail and air transportation systems, the environmental impacts of these systems, and their performance under climate policies.
+Regina's broader research interests include building an improved understanding of the factors that shape Transportation and energy demand, through interviews, surveys, and econometric techniques.
+Prior to starting graduate school at MIT, Regina co-founded the nonprofit organization Engineers for a Sustainable World, where she served as Executive Director from 2002 to 2008.
 She received her B.S. in Computer Science and M.E. in Civil & Environmental Engineering from Cornell University.
 Regina is the recipient of an MIT Energy Fellowship (2008), MIT Martin Family Sustainability Fellowship (2010), Dwight D. Eisenhower Graduate Transportation Fellowship (2010) and EPA STAR Graduate Fellowship (2011).
+During the program year 2010-2011, Regina won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Interaction of High-Speed Rail and Aviation: Exploring Air-Rail Connectivity."

 Tara Conkling Mississippi State University Ph.D.
-Candidate Starkville, MS Email: taraconkling@gmail.com Tara Conkling is a Ph.D. candidate in the Department of Wildlife, Fisheries, and Aquaculture and a member of the Agricultural Ecology Laboratory at Mississippi State University.
+Candidate Starkville, MS Email: taraconkling@gmail.com Tara Conkling is a doctoral candidate in the Department of Wildlife, Fisheries, and Aquaculture and a member of the Agricultural Ecology Laboratory at Mississippi State University.
 Her dissertation examines aviation risk, habitat use and productivity of grassland bird species in the Black Belt Prairie region of eastern Mississippi.
-Tara received her B. S. degree with a dual major in Wildlife Biology and Biology and a secondary major in Natural Resources and Environmental Science from Kansas State University and her M.S. degree in Wildlife and Fisheries Sciences from Texas A&M University.
+Tara received her B.S. degree with a dual major in Wildlife Biology and Biology and a secondary major in Natural Resources and Environmental Science from Kansas State University and her M.S. degree in Wildlife and Fisheries Sciences from Texas A&M University.
 Her research interests include avian ecology, predator-prey dynamics, and human-wildlife conflicts.
+During the program year 2013-2014, Tara won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Avian non-identification for Aviation Strikes."